 The Reno area has several hiking trails that take both beginner and experienced hikers into the hills around the city.
 The Hunter Creek trail is one of the more popular hikes, but there's a good reason: there's a waterfall at the end.
 A waterfall in the high desert is hard to come by, but this one runs all year and is a nice end to this 5.2 round trip hike in the Sierra foothills.
 This trail offers views of the Downtown Reno skyline as well views of Hunter Creek, cottonwood and pine trees, colorful rocks and flowers in the summer.

 The Reno Arts District and the Reno Riverwalk is located in the heart of Downtown Reno.
 This area is home to great restaurants and bars, shopping areas and a walkway along the Truckee River.
-Along the river, you will come upon several pieces of Burning Man art given to the city and there are places to stop and watch the water and the various birds that like to nest here.
-Walk around and visit the local bars, restaurants and coffee shops including The Jungle coffee shop and Sierra Tap House.
-The central point of the area is Wingfield Park: a park on an island in the middle of the river.
+At various locations along the river you will come upon several pieces of Burning Man art given to the city.
+There are also places to stop and watch the water and the various birds that like to nest here.
+Walk around and visit the local bars, restaurants and coffee shops including Cafe Capello coffee and Sierra Tap House.
+The central point of the area is Wingfield Park, a park on an island in the middle of the river.
 There are an amphitheater and access to the river as well as a few swimming holes.

-Built in 1927 Idlewild is located just west of downtown on the Truckee River.
+Built in 1927 Idlewild is located just west of downtown and right on the Truckee River.
 The park features several picnic areas, some tennis courts, a bike trail, some lakes and water features and access to the river.
 There is a Lions Club park for children with a lot of fun equipment and a small train.
-The Rose Garden and the public art including some colorful trout jumping from the lake are popular as well as the seasonal Idlewild Pool.
-This pool is outdoors and is only open in the summertime, but features a lap pool with diving boards and a kids pool.
-The park has plenty of parking in many areas of the park and the bike path leads out of the park and into downtown and Verdi.
+The Tahoe-Pyramid trail also passes right by the park where you can walk or bike all the way up to Lake Tahoe or down to Pyramid Lake.
+The park also features a rose garden, public sculptures and the seasonal Idlewild swimming pool.
+The park has plenty of parking in many areas of the park and is home to many of the area's special events.

 Even when Reno doesn't get a huge amount of winter snow, this area near the Mount Rose Summit has some of the best snow play in the area.
 Located on the Mount Rose Highway/Highway 431 on the way to North Lake Tahoe, this area is known for its summer access to the Tahoe Rim Trail as well as some great snowshoe, cross country skiing and sledding spots.
 The area is free and you can find a variety of sled runs for beginner and intermediate tubers.
 Follow snow trails that lead into the forest or up into the hills with excellent views of blue Lake Tahoe.
 There are several small parking areas and two bathrooms.
 One by the Tahoe Rim Trail trailhead and another by the Mount Rose trailhead.

 Rancho San Rafael Park is the largest park in Reno with hundreds of acres that are home to a large dog park, playgrounds, an arboretum, gym equipment, jogging areas, and special event pavilions.
+Various botanical gardens show the range of plants that grow in this high altitude city.
 The Arboretum is a beautiful place to walk among the trees and landscaping.
 Dogs are not allowed in this area of the park, but it is fine for walking and jogging.
-Behind the Arboretum is the Great Basin Adventure which is great for kids.
-There is a petting zoo, a flume ride, a playground and a nature discovery center.
-There's also a museum that offers a look at the park's previous life as a working ranch, and a beautiful old ranch house that can be rented for weddings or other special events.
+BThere's also a museum that offers a look at the park's previous life as a working ranch, and a beautiful old ranch house that can be rented for weddings or other special events.

 The Truckee River Whitewater Park is right in the middle of downtown Reno, just a few blocks from the casinos.
 It is 2,600 feet long park with class 2 and 3 rapids for kayakers, canoes and boats.
 It is easily accessible from the shore and from the nearby Wingfield Park.
 There are five drop pools and 7,000 tons of smooth rocks to sit on along the river.
 Boaters and tubers can start anywhere along the park and go through several rapids, drops and marked tracks.
 There are random boulders in the channels.
 Whitewater Park is a great place to hang out during the summer where there are weekend concerts and events including Artown.